photograph

 The theory of iconic realism is one I discovered while researching Sydney Owenson’s national tale, The Wild Irish Girl.
 I had noticed the manner in which she established the iconic images of Ireland and England in realistic settings that were normally not associated with these images.

-She incorporates the field of semiotics, as this theory involves any artist’s placement of a realistic, iconic object or person in a unique realistic setting in which this icon does not usually appear, to create a vivid representation of the icon within the designated realistic setting.
+She incorporates the field of semiotics, dealing the meaning of Irish terms and their connections with English interpretations.
+My semiotic theory of iconic realism involves any artist’s placement of a realistic, iconic object or person in a unique realistic setting in which this icon does not usually appear, to create a vivid representation of the icon within the designated realistic setting.

 Since both the icon and the realistic setting represent conceptual realism within a given culture which the artist’s rendering represents, this unexpected juxtaposition results in a vital perception.
 These two unusual entities, positioned by the artist, create awareness in the audience of a need for a change within the culture.